LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

 # WolverineFramework

 WolverineFramework is a little and very complete Script allowing you to install and use basic Cybersecurity tools !
-The Script is constantly updated, so don't forget to pull the Framework frequently by doing `cd /etc && sudo rm -r WolverineFramework && sudo git clone https://www.github.com/lecoqhardi/WolverineFramework.git && cd ~ && clear && echo "Update Complete !"` !
+The Script is constantly updated, so don't forget to pull the Framework frequently by doing `cd /etc && sudo rm -r WolverineFramework && sudo git clone https://www.github.com/lecoqhardi/WolverineFramework.git && sudo mv /etc/WolverineFramework/wolverine /bin && cd ~ && clear && sudo chmod +x /bin/wolverine && echo "Update Complete !"` !
 (I advise you to run again /etc/WolverineFramework/Install.sh when there is an update with `bash /etc/WolverineFramework/Install_deb.sh` for Debian/Ubuntu users or `bash /etc/WolverineFramework/Install_arch.sh` for Arch users).

 # How it works ?